Thursday, June 01, 2023

 Pro tip: If you try to peel hard boiled eggs while they're still warm, some egg white will come off with the peel and they'll look terrible.
 Always wait until they're cold for best possible peeling.

-If you don't plan on using them right away, store the cooked eggs in a bowl in the fridge and peel closer to when you want to use them.
+If you don't plan on using them right away, store the boiled eggs in a bowl in the fridge and peel closer to when you want to use them.

 When you are ready to start peeling, gently tap the smallest end of the egg on a hard surface like a china plate or a wooden cutting board.
 If it doesn't create a small series of cracks, try again with a little more force.
 Repeat until you get a series of little cracks just at the end (it'll be less than the area of a small coin).
 Then you can use your thumb to peel.